robot131/robot131.github.io/news/smart_car.md

 ## Our team and the certificate <span id="jump5"></span>

-After a semester of effort, we finnaly won the first prize of the northern division.
+After a semester of effort, we finally won the first prize of the northern division.
 The following photos are the teams of our school and the certificate of mine.
 Our team is on the left of the first photo.

 <img src="/news/smart_car_imgs/smart_car.png">